Gemstone Beads: A Popular Pick with an Ancient Past

 Egyptian bead-makers also began cutting agate, onyx, and other patterned stones to display their natural banding.
 Cutting, an adaptation of the abrasive drilling process, was performed with tough horsehair cords impregnated with powdered garnet.

-By 2000 BCE, Egyptians had formulated true glass by adding lime (calcium oxide) to the faience silica-soda mix.
+By 2000 B.C., Egyptians had formulated true glass by adding lime (calcium oxide) to the faience silica-soda mix.
 The lime hardened the glass and extended the thermal range in which viscid, molten glass remained workable.

 Cultures Share Techniques

 Egyptian bead-makers then developed the technique of “core-winding”—twisting strands of molten glass around thin ceramic cores to form tiny tubes.
 When the glass solidified, they cut the tubes into individual beads, each with an easily removable ceramic core that negated the need for laborious drilling.
-By 1500 BCE, core-winding and the availability of true glass had made Egypt’s Middle Kingdom the first of three great periods of ancient bead-making.
+By 1500 B.C., core-winding and the availability of true glass had made Egypt’s Middle Kingdom the first of three great periods of ancient bead-making.

 Other Mediterranean cultures adopted Egyptian bead-making techniques.
-By 700 BCE, the Phoenicians artistically applied colored molten glass to core-wound beads to create “head beads.”
+By 700 B.C., the Phoenicians artistically applied colored molten glass to core-wound beads to create “head beads.”
 Shaped like miniaturized human heads, head beads had three-dimensional faces and details as fine as the pupils of the eyes.

 The second great ancient bead-making period flourished in Rome, where glassmakers produced the first colorless, transparent glass that was easily colored with chromophores: iron oxides for black, brown, and green; copper oxides for green, blue, and ruby-red; antimony oxide for yellow; and manganese dioxide for a purple glass that imitated natural amethyst.